wp-plugins/woocommerce-recommendations-by-graphflow/readme.txt

 **Note** that sometimes, you may see the "baseline" recommendations that are part of our automatic, built-in split-testing functionality.
 We hope that the power of our recommendations will be apparent from this split-testing.
 You can see your recommendation performance by logging in to your Graphflow dashboard.

 However, if you do see anything odd or have any questions around our recommendations, please get in touch with us.
 We're always on the lookout for ways to improve our product (or for bugs or other issues!).

+= I've activated the plugin and entered my keys, but I'm not seeing any recommendations =

+Our engine needs data to do its work.
+Customer event data is collected with each customer interaction on your store.
+You can kick start things by exporting some historical order information to Graphflow, by clicking on the `Export` orders button in the Graphflow settings page.

+If you have exported your products and orders, and still don't see any recommendations, please check your error logs and let us know about it, so that we can look into any problems for you.

 = The plugin doesn't work! =